boutiqueforaweek/boutiqueforaweek.github.io/_posts/2015-09-18-faq-friday.md

 5\.
 Look for out of season, stained, or damaged items.
 These items will not be sorted.

 6\.
-Pick up your earning's check!
+Pick up your earnings check!

 **Please bring something to assist you in collecting your items (for example: a cardboard box, wagon, stroller, or husband).**